vladlen-codes/vladlen-codes/README.md

 **Languages:** `Python` `C` `JavaScript` `R` `Dart`<br>

 ## 📌 Fun Facts
-- As a child, I always aspired to be a doctor, which is why I have a deep interest in the medical field.
+- As a child, I always aspired to be a doctor, which is why I have a deep interest in the medical field apart from computer science.

 <h2>Github Statistics</h2>